 The ExpertBook B9 has a wonderful array of ports, including dual Thunderbolt 3 compatible USB-C ports, a full-sized USB 3.1 Type-A port and both a HDMI and micro-HDMI port, though this is for use as your ethernet connector via the RJ45 to micro HDMI adapter included in the box.
 You have a combo headphone/mic jack on the side as well, and finally a kensington lock hole to let you secure it.

-One thing I would like to see is a second USB-C port which would make it more convenient for charging no matter where you sit.
+One thing I would like to see is ASUS move the second USB-C port to the other side of the laptop to make it more convenient for charging no matter where you sit.
 You could also utilise a secondary port for other things like a USB-C to RJ45 adapter, doing away with the need for the micro HDMI adapter, which if you lose it, you’re not going to be able to replace it easily.

 Charging is easy, and fast – you can get to 60% charge in 39 minutes – but the powerhouse of a battery just keeps on going.
 Running at 50% brightness, I charged my phone, I surfed the web, watched movies and more and couldn’t kill the battery in a day.